Diariatou-s/python_article/Regular_Expressions.md

 ##  2. <a name='python-regex-features'></a>Python Regex Features

 As introduced, Regex are used mostly for searching a match of a specific pattern on a string.
-To perform that, there are several methods available via the `re` module which performances and behaviours and utilities can differ.
+To perform that, there are several methods available via the `re` module which performances, behaviours and utilities can differ.

 ***Good to know**: It is better to use raw strings to write RE patterns by adding a `r` in the beginning of the string like this: `r"This is a string"`*